NHS priorities

 On completion of all aspects of this learning programme you should be able to:

-• understand the policy and context behind using Summary Care Records in community pharmacy
+• describe the Summary Care Record and its appropriate application in community pharmacy

-• demonstrate how to maintain secure records for information governance purposes
+• explain how to maintain secure records for information governance purposes

 • document accurate information for consultation recording and follow up

-• know how to produce a standard operating procedure governing the use of Summary Care Records in community pharmacy
+• develop a standard operating procedure governing the use of Summary Care Records in your community pharmacy

 FalsecheckTrue